Abdolhamid Ismaeelzahi: Relations with Taliban

-He traveled to Chabahar on November 25, 2013, and told the directors of religious schools in Sistan and Baluchistan:
+Ismaeelzahi traveled to Chabahar on 25 November 2013, and told the directors of religious schools in Sistan and Baluchistan:

 "All these groups are not takfiris.
 For example, the Taliban group is not takfiri.
 The differences that we have with the method of their functions will remain, but this group is not takfiri."

-In 2018, Ismaeelzahi issued a statement and considered the signing of the peace agreement between the "Afghan Taliban Movement" and the "American Government" as "a great success of the present era" and an example of "the victory of right over wrong".
+In 2020, Ismaeelzahi issued a statement and considered the signing of the peace agreement between the "Afghan Taliban Movement" and the "American Government" as "a great success of the present era" and an example of "the victory of right over wrong".

 In August 2021, Ismaeelzahi said about the Taliban that the vast advances of the Taliban in Afghanistan are the result of God's help and the people's support for them, and the goal of the Taliban is to implement the Islamic law and the way of the Prophet and the decree of God.

 Travel restrictions

-Ismaeelzahi is under alleged travel restrictions imposed by the establishment.
+Ismaeelzahi is under alleged travel restrictions imposed by the government.
 In July 2014, he was barred from leaving the country.
 In 2017, it was reported that the restriction was intensified, barring him from any travel except to Tehran.
-However, in December 2018, he was allowed to visit Muscat, Oman to meet the Iranian Baluch minority living there.
+However, in December 2018, he was allowed to visit Muscat, Oman to meet the Iranian Baloch minority living there.